 The Renaissance was enabled by scientific discoveries, most notably, the development of the printing press by J. Gutenberg, which allowed the mass production of books.
 The heart of the Renaissance is considered to have started in Florence during the early 14th Century.
 This was helped by financial and cultural support from the dominant Medici family, and later from the Vatican.

 Great Artists of the Renaissance

 Leonardo Da Vinci (1452 – 1519) Leonardo was the supreme Renaissance painter, scientist, inventor, and polymath.
 Da Vinci is widely regarded as one of the greatest minds the world has ever produced.
 He was interested in everything from music to art and science.
-Da Vinci was an immense creative force at the start of the renaissance period.
-Amongst his many works was the immortal painting - The Mona Lisa.
+Da Vinci was an immense creative force at the start of the Renaissance period.
+Amongst his many works was the immortal painting – The Mona Lisa.

 Raphael (1483 – 1520) Italian painter.
-One of the three members of the high Renaissance trinity.
-Raphael was asked by Pope Julius II to work on rooms in the Vatican at the same time as Michelangelo worked on the Sistine chapel.
+One of the three members of the High Renaissance trinity.
+Raphael was asked by Pope Julius II to work on rooms in the Vatican at the same time as Michelangelo worked on the Sistine Chapel.
 Raphael was known for the perfection and grace of his classical interpretations.

 Titian (1488-1576) An Italian painter, Titian was a member of the 16th Century Venetian school.
-He was a prolific and verstaile artist who experimented with new forms of art, such as subtle variations in colour.
+He was a prolific and versatile artist who experimented with new forms of art, such as subtle variations in colour.

 Political Thinkers of the Renaissance